AidaCPL/INFOSCI301_Final_Project/README.md

   - Scatterplots for misinformation amplification patterns.
   - Network diagrams for dissemination pathways.
   - Choropleth maps for regional vulnerability analysis.
-  - Line charts for tracking misinformation detection trends over time.
-- **Clustering Techniques**:
-  - Identifies patterns in user behavior and misinformation themes using advanced clustering methods like DBSCAN and Spectral Clustering.

 ---

 ## **Datasets**

-### **FakeNewsNet**
-- Multi-domain dataset with metadata on misinformation from news articles and social media.
-- Includes sources like PolitiFact and GossipCop.

 ### **Climate-FEVER**
 - Focuses on climate-related misinformation with claim-evidence annotations categorized as SUPPORTS, REFUTES, or NOT_ENOUGH_INFO.